You know the old joke:

 A few weeks ago Dr. Dao was dragged off a United flight and onto a YouTube video that’s been viewed millions of times.
 If you keep your eye on his career, I don’t think you’ll be surprised to find him lecturing about service before long.

 You’ll notice that none of their exploits – Sullenberger’s piloting skills, Dao’s unfortunate ejection, nor Carroll’s busted guitar – mean any of them have the capability to do what they promise.
 But it’s not important.
 Function has become cost of entry.
-Today function takes a back seat to notoriety and .
+Today function takes a back seat to notoriety and branding.

 I’m not suggesting you don’t have to be good at what you do.
 Only that those skill sets are NOT the reason your clients are buying your services.

 Bill Clinton and Barak Obama are great speakers – yes – but that’s not why they get paid huge fees.
 Mercedes and Volvos are no better at getting you from Point A to Point B than Kias and Hyundais but they still command premium prices.
-Sully Sullenberger and Dave Carroll are not better speakers than all my pals in the National Speakers Association, but that’s not why they get high fees or more gigs either.
+Sully Sullenberger and Dave Carroll are not better speakers than all my pals in the , but that’s not why they get high fees or more gigs either.

 Skip to content